 A company called Polymer80 offers an unfinished frame kit that includes drill bits, an end mill, and a jig so you can literally create a gun with basic tools that you may already have in your garage.
 Currently, you can buy a full-size frame kit, but the company has a compact frame in development that should be available early in 2017.
 The full-size frame is similar in size to the Glock 17, while the compact frame is close to the G19 pistol.

 Although the same parts will match between these frames and the guns made by Glock, the external sizes are different.
 So, for example, Glock 19 holsters may not fit the pistol built on the Polymer80 compact frame.
 You may have to get a custom rig made if you want to carry it.

 Internal components, such as the trigger assembly, are not included with the kits.
 You must supply these yourself.
 Fortunately, these parts are easy to come by.
 Since these can be made into 9mm, .40 S&W, and .357 SIG pistols, make sure that you purchase the right parts and the correctly sized Glock magazines for the guns.

 Tools and Work

-There are a variety of methods you can use to complete the pistol frames, and the company includes detailed instructions on one method.
-I’ve used a simple method to complete a full size frame and found it worked great.
+There are a variety of methods you can use to complete the pistol frames, and the company includes detailed instructions for one method.
+I’ve used a simple method to complete a full-size frame and found it worked great.